in

 • Divide small Sprekelia bulbs after blooming.

-Sprekelia Varieties to Grow
+Sprekelia varieties to grow

 • Sprekelia formosissima, often sold as Amaryllis formosissima, is a bulb native to Mexico; foliage looks like the foliage of the daffodil; stems grow to 12 inches (30cm) tall and are toped with dark crimson blooms that resemble orchids; most effective planted in groups; plants may flower several times a year in mild climates.

-How to Grow Puschkinia — Striped Squill
+How to Grow Opuntia – Prickly Pear

 How to Grow and Care for Coleus